ZJZAC/awesome-deep-model-IP-protection/README.md

 # Model&nbsp;Encryption
+[Encrpted&nbsp;Weights]
 1. [Deep-Lock : Secure Authorization for Deep Neural Networks](https://arxiv.org/pdf/2008.05966.pdf):  utilizes S-Boxes with good security properties to encrypt each parameter of a trained DNN model with secret keys generated from a master key via a key scheduling algorithm | [](): alam2020deep | Alam et al, 2020.8

-2. [Chaotic Weights- A Novel Approach to Protect Intellectual Property of Deep Neural Networks 09171904](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9171904): exchanging the weight positions to obtain a satisfying encryption effect, instead of using the conventional idea of encrypting the weight values; CV, NLP tasks; | [BibTex](): lin2020chaotic | Lin et al, *IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (2020)* 2020

-3. [Enabling Secure in-Memory Neural Network Computing by Sparse Fast Gradient Encryption](https://nicsefc.ee.tsinghua.edu.cn/media/publications/2019/ICCAD19_286.pdf): utilized parameter encryption (FGSM, additive noise pattern) to prevent malicious users from using DNNs normally.; although only very few parameters are selected for encryption, the parameter values will be changed as outliers which may be detected, so the concealment is poor.  把对抗噪声加在权值上，解密时直接减去相应权值 | [BibTex](): cai2019enabling | Cai et al, *ICCAD* 2019
+2. [Enabling Secure in-Memory Neural Network Computing by Sparse Fast Gradient Encryption](https://nicsefc.ee.tsinghua.edu.cn/media/publications/2019/ICCAD19_286.pdf): utilized parameter encryption (FGSM, additive noise pattern) to prevent malicious users from using DNNs normally.; although only very few parameters are selected for encryption, the parameter values will be changed as outliers which may be detected, so the concealment is poor.  把对抗噪声加在权值上，解密时直接减去相应权值 | [BibTex](): cai2019enabling | Cai et al, *ICCAD* 2019

+3. [Chaotic Weights- A Novel Approach to Protect Intellectual Property of Deep Neural Networks 09171904](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9171904): exchanging the weight positions to obtain a satisfying encryption effect, instead of using the conventional idea of encrypting the weight values; CV, NLP tasks; | [BibTex](): lin2020chaotic | Lin et al, *IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (2020)* 2020

+[Encrpted&nbsp;Data]
+1. [Security for Distributed Deep Neural Networks: Towards Data Confidentiality & Intellectual Property Protection](https://arxiv.org/pdf/1907.04246.pdf): Making use of Fully Homomorphic Encryption (FHE), our approach enables the protection of Distributed Neural Networks, while processing encrypted data. | [BibTex](): gomez2019security | Gomez et al, 2019.7

-4. [Deep Learning as a Service Based on Encrypted Data](https://ieeexplore.ieee.org/abstract/document/9353769): we combine deep learning with homomorphic encryption algorithm and design a deep learning network model based on secure Multi-party computing (MPC); 用户不用拿到模型，云端只拿到加密的用户，在加密测试集上进行测试 | [BibTex](): hei2020deep | Hei et al, *International Conference on Networking and Network Applications (NaNA)* 2020
+2. [Deep Learning as a Service Based on Encrypted Data](https://ieeexplore.ieee.org/abstract/document/9353769): we combine deep learning with homomorphic encryption algorithm and design a deep learning network model based on secure Multi-party computing (MPC); 用户不用拿到模型，云端只拿到加密的用户，在加密测试集上进行测试 | [BibTex](): hei2020deep | Hei et al, *International Conference on Networking and Network Applications (NaNA)* 2020

-5. [Hardware-Assisted Intellectual Property Protection of Deep Learning Models](https://eprint.iacr.org/2020/1016.pdf): nsures that only an authorized end-user who possesses a trustworthy hardware device (with the secret key embedded on-chip) is able to run intended DL applications using the published model | [BibTex](): chakraborty2020hardware | Chakraborty et al, *57th ACM/IEEE Design Automation Conference (DAC)* 2020

-6. [MLCapsule: Guarded Offline Deployment of Machine Learning as a Service](https://arxiv.org/pdf/1808.00590.pdf): r, if the user’s input is sensitive, sending it to the server is undesirable and sometimes even legally not possible.
-Equally, the service provider does not want to share the model by sending it to the client for protecting its intellectual property and pay-per-query business model; Beyond protecting against direct model access, we couple the  <font color=red> secure offline deployment </font> with defenses against advanced attacks on machine learning models such as model stealing, reverse engineering, and membership inference.
- | [BibTex](): hanzlik2018mlcapsule | *In Proceedings of ACM Conference (Conference’17).
-ACM* 2019

-7. [Security for Distributed Deep Neural Networks: Towards Data Confidentiality & Intellectual Property Protection](https://arxiv.org/pdf/1907.04246.pdf): Making use of Fully Homomorphic Encryption (FHE), our approach enables the protection of Distributed Neural Networks, while processing encrypted data. | [BibTex](): gomez2019security | Gomez et al, 2019.7